Polaris Sportsman 850 Gearcase Fluids Change

 Step 1.
 Remove the front storage compartment.
-Flip up the two anchors located inside the compartment, then close the compartment back to make it easier to lift it straight off the nose of the unit.
+Next, flip up the two anchors located inside the compartment, then close the compartment back to make it easier to lift it straight off the nose of the unit.

 Step 2.
-Remove the plastic cover over the reservoir cap.
-To do this, remove the two Torx head bolts and pull the cover away.
+Remove the plastic cover over the reservoir cap by taking off the two Torx head bolts and pulling the cover away.

 Step 3.
-Remove the reservoir cap and the rubber seal underneath.
-It is the yellow cap on the right as you face the front of the unit.
+Remove the reservoir cap and the rubber seal underneath it.

 Step 4.
 Flush the system by first topping off the reservoir with Demand Drive fluid.

 Step 5.
 Locate the bleeder valve in the wheel well of the unit.
-There is one on either side, so you can choose which one you prefer.
+There's one on either side, so you can choose which one you prefer.
 Remove the dust cap, then place a box-end-wrench over it and attach a length of clear hose.

 Step 6.
 Turn the wrench to the left to open the valve so the fluid will drain.

-NOTE: It's important that you keep adding fluid up at the reservoir during the draining to keep fluid in the system.
-You do not want it to run dry.
+NOTE: Keep adding fluid up at the reservoir during the draining so the system doesn't run dry.

 Step 7.
 Once you've flushed it and seen 4-5 ounces drain through the bleed valve, close the valve by turning it to the right.
-Next, replace the seal and the yellow cap at the top at the reservoir.
+Next, replace the seal and the yellow cap at the top.